RAUSHAN247661/Q-fact/README.md

 # Q-fact
 this is my first project on github <br>
- i am a student of quantum university roorkee
+i am a student of quantum university uttarakhand